tBaxter/another-rodeo/src/pages/about.md

 - [.eleventy.js Config Features](#eleventyjs-config-features)
 - [VSCode Tips](#vscode-tips)

-## Global Site Data and .env

-As noted in the [Quick Start](/#quickstart), there are global site data variables in `src/_data/meta.json`.

-Those include:

-- `url` - should remain unchanged, reads from the single expected `.env` value of `URL`
-- `siteName` - your "brand" if you will, appended to the `<title>` tag, shown in the `sitenav`, displayed in the "hero" for the `home` layout, in the footer by the copyright, and as the identifier throughout the RSS feed
-- `siteDescription` - used in the "description" meta tag, and below the `siteName` on the `home` layout
-- `authorName` - Used in the RSS feed, intended to be your full name
-- `twitterUsername` - without the "@", this value is used for the Twitter meta tags, and for the URL of the icon link in the footer

-### .env

-See `.env-sample` for the single expected value of `URL` which should be set to your localhost.
-The sample uses the default 11ty port, so you can simply rename the file to `.env` if you haven't changed the port.

-The `URL` value is then available via the global data described previously, and can be used in templates with `meta.url`.
-You can see this used for the RSS feed and sitemap to create the absolute URLs.

 ## Template Languages Used

 Page templates are created as Nunjucks (`.njk`), and feature are added that expect Markdown for most page content.

-The home page - `src/index.njk` - is set to process first as Markdown followed by Nunjucks.
-This allows mixing HTML with Markdown, with benefits being code syntax highlighting and ability to include classes on HTML elements.
-This functionality is provided by the `templateEngineOverride: md, njk` in the frontmatter.

-Review the list of [available templating languages](https://www.11ty.dev/docs/languages/) in the 11ty docs.

 ## Layout Hierarchy and Features